Complete Golf Store Business Logo

 Problem #3 Ball Doesn't Start on My Intended Line

 This is a problem with your alignment.
-Unfortunately, it is one of the common problems while opting for a straight shot.
+Unfortunately, it is one of the common problems when opting for a straight shot.

 The ball travels in the direction of the club head, so our aim here is to correct the posture, which ultimately will help us achieve a straight shot.